vandyand/clojure-trader/roadmap.md

 - [ ] Make latex formula generator for strindies (and strategies? (logical latex notation)[https://www.geeksforgeeks.org/logic-notations-in-latex/])
 - [ ] Update strindy ga crossover function to make it crossover branches further down than second level (so that potentially whole strindy2 tree could be grafted in to a low branch of strindy1).
 Same could be said for strat trees.
 - [ ] Cleanup hydrate file names to be more idomatic
+- [ ] Make strat tree solver (strat/solve-tree) drier (currently used in multiple files including v0.2 ga and edn)
+- [ ] Get rid of :policy in strindicators, just put the key values on the first level with :inputs.
+There's no benefit to having these values in a lower level.
+- [ ] Shorting ability (make sieve-stream ternary or just inverse intention stream or sieve stream or delta stream)
+- [ ] Write actual functions to edn and decode them when reading instead of omitting them as we currently do
+- [ ] Make edn file read/write ubiquitous that is, able to read/write objects of different types (hystrindies, ghystrindies... etc) (yet to be seen if this is necessary though probably will be)
 ### Completed Tasks

 - [x] Start using versioning with [SemVer](https://semver.org/) (Feb 10, 22)